Frequently Asked Questions.

 - Watch for reactions

 Keep an eye out for allergic or other negative reactions to essential oils, just as you would when introducing new foods to kids.
 A good indicator that something is wrong is when your kid complains or says they don’t like the smell.
 When that happens, just stop using the oil.
-If the side effects are more severe, like coughing, difficulty breathing, nausea, vomiting, headache, sleepiness, seizures or loss of consciousness, turn off the diffuser and get to a doctor.
+If the side effects are more severe, like coughing, difficulty breathing, nausea, vomiting, headache, sleepiness, seizures, or loss of consciousness, turn off the diffuser and get to a doctor.
+For advice, call the Poisons Information Centre on 13 11 26.

 - Bottom line: any and all essential oils should be treated with caution and respect.